BACK SURGERY? DID IT RELIEVE YOUR PAIN?

 seems to be the answer…until it

 is not.
-Statistics state that upwards of
+Statistics state that nearly

 50% of patients who undergo back surgery have the same or worse